British household energy debt has tripled in a decade as cost of living pressures push families into arrears on priority bills - IFA Magazine

-The number of customers falling behind on their electricity bills with no repayment plan in place has more than tripled from 300,000 in 2012 to over one million at the end of 2024, with the number of customers falling behind on their gas bill also tripling from 300,000 to 900,000 over this period, according to Resolution Foundation research published today (Thursday).
+The number of customers falling behind on their electricity bills with no repayment plan in place has more than tripled from 300,000 in 2012 to over one million at the end of 2024, with the number of customers falling behind on their gas bill also tripling from 300,000 to 900,000 over this period, according to Resolution Foundation research published on 11th September.

 Money on my mind – the sixth report of the Foundation’s Unsung Britain project, with support from JPMorganChase – uncovers some positive recent trends for low-to-middle income households in terms of increased saving and falling credit card debts.
 But it also identifies new financial worries for families in the form of rising energy debt and Council Tax arrears that need to be addressed.